-- If you have a baby who’s been struggling to latch, your nipples may be suffering.
-Cracked and bleeding nipples can be given a reprieve through the use of nipple shields.
+- If you have a baby struggling to latch, your nipples may suffer.
+By using a nipple shield, you can give cracked and bleeding nipples a reprieve while they heal.

 Tips for Using Nipple Shields

 Using shields may not make your nursing experience perfect, but they can help.
-The following tips can help make your journey a little easier.
+The following tips should make your journey a little easier.

-- Only use them under the direction of a licensed care provider: They can help you make sure your shield is situated properly.
+- Only use them under the direction of a licensed care provider: They can help you make sure your shield is situated correctly.
 Using one incorrectly can lead to a lack of supply.
-Once used to it, doing it independently should get easier.
+Once you’re used to the shield, it should get easier to use it independently.

-- Monitor your baby’s wet diapers: Making sure your baby is passing urine regularly will help you know for sure your baby is getting all the milk they need.
+- Monitor your baby’s wet diapers: Making sure your baby is passing urine regularly will help you know your baby is getting all the milk they need.

-- Nipple shields come in multiple sizes: For them to be truly effective, you’ll need to have them sized correctly to your breast.
-Consult your professional for an accurate fitting.
+- Nipple shields come in multiple sizes: To be truly effective, you’ll need to have the correct size for your breast.
+Consult your medical practitioner for an accurate fitting.

 - Address any lingering fullness you feel in your breasts immediately: As fully emptying the ducts is difficult while using a shield, you’ll need to be diligent about avoiding mastitis.
 Be prepared to pump after nursing sessions.